-GG.
-WHEREAS, At the direction of the Board its staff engaged in a review of (1) the technical analyses conducted by DWR in the development of the proposed CVFPP; and (2) the proposed CVFPP Conservation Framework that describes how environmental stewardship is integrated into flood management activities; and
+- HH.
+WHEREAS, At the direction of the Board its staff engaged in a review of: (1) the technical analyses conducted by DWR in the development of the proposed CVFPP; and (2) the proposed CVFPP Conservation Framework that describes how environmental stewardship is integrated into flood management activities; and - II.

-HH.
 WHEREAS, DWR presented and highlighted key elements of the proposed CVFPP to the Board at its monthly meeting on January 27, 2012, at which time the Board also described its process for reviewing the technical documents and accepting public comments.
-The Board solicited recommendations of focus topics for Board review of the proposed CVFPP at its monthly meeting on February 24, 2012; and proposed CVFPP, hear a report by Board staff on their technical review of the proposed CVFPP, documents incorporated by reference, and attachments; and

-II.
-WHEREAS, DWR, as lead agency under the CEQA, PRC § 21000 et seq., prepared a Draft Program Environmental Impact Report (DPEIR) on the CVFPP, (SCH No. 2010102044, March 6, 2012) for a 45 day public review period that ended on April 20, 2012 and DWR presented the DPEIR to the Board at its monthly meeting on March 23, 2012; and

-JJ.
-WHEREAS, The Board, as a responsible CEQA agency in the preparation of the DPEIR, held four joint public hearings with DWR on April 5 (Sacramento), 6 (Marysville), 9 (Stockton) and 11 (Woodland) to accept comments on the draft PEIR, hear further public comments on the

-KK.
-WHEREAS, The public comments fell into five general categories: (1) project definition; (2) system and local improvements, (3) participation by stakeholders; (4) implementation, and (5) secondary but related issues.
-Public comments were focused on the following key issues:
+The Board solicited recommendations of focus topics for Board review of the proposed CVFPP at its monthly meeting on February 24, 2012; and - JJ.
+WHEREAS, DWR, as lead agency under the CEQA, PRC § 21000 et seq. and pursuant to a lead agency agreement, prepared a Draft Program Environmental Impact Report (DPEIR) on the CVFPP, (State Clearinghouse (SCH) No. 2010102044, March 6, 2012).
+The 45-day public review period ended on April 20, 2012.
+DWR presented the DPEIR to the Board at its monthly meeting on March 23, 2012; and - KK.
+WHEREAS, The Board, as a responsible CEQA agency in the preparation of the DPEIR, held four joint public hearings with DWR on April 5th (Sacramento), 6th (Marysville), 9th (Stockton) and 11th (Woodland) to accept comments on the draft PEIR, hear further public comments on the proposed CVFPP, hear a report by Board staff on their technical review of the proposed CVFPP, documents incorporated by reference, and attachments; and - LL.
+WHEREAS, The public comments fell into five general categories: (1) project definition; (2) system and local improvements; (3) participation by stakeholders; (4) implementation; and (5) secondary but related issues.
+Public comments were focused on the following key issues: - a) Inclusion of bypass expansions and new bypasses in the proposed CVFPP, including the potential Sutter Bypass expansion, Yolo Bypass expansion, a new Feather to Butte Bypass, and a Paradise Cut Bypass.
+Certain maps, such as those depicted on Figures 3-1 and 3-2 in the proposed CVFPP, show potential bypass enlargements.
+These enlargements are conceptual in nature as presented in the proposed CVFPP and the Figures do not reflect actual alignments. - b) Agricultural land conversion and potential effects of the proposed CVFPP on agricultural lands and production, including the sustainability of rural-agricultural economies. - c) Levels of flood protection targeted in the proposed CVFPP for urban and non-urban areas, including potential effects on local maintaining agency operations and maintenance responsibilities, eligibility for emergency repair funding, federal funding for rural improvements, and the need for rural levee repair and improvement standards.